 - Close the GO app, unplug the USB, reconnect via USB, and choose DroneDeploy from the pop-up.

 - Scroll down to select 'Set as Default'.

 - Click on 'Clear Defaults'.

 - Reconnect the USB.

 - Unplug and replug USB cable upon failure indication.

 - Check DJI app: Multiple Flight Mode = ON.
 Beginner Mode = OFF.

 Check that you have the correct firmware version and that the USB connection between your device and drone remote controller is secure.

-You can manually adjust the camera settings: when connected to the drone, click the left hand sidebar and un-click the toggle button to disable the auto camera settings.
+You can manually adjust the camera settings: when connected to the drone, click the left-hand sidebar, select 'Advanced' and click the toggle button to enable 'Set Exposure Manually in DJI GO'.

 Please note: If you choose to do this, you will need to set the camera settings in the DJI GO app before each flight.